iCliniq Logo

 How Is Hysteria Caused?

 The disease is considered to have variable causes.
-Initially, it was thought to be caused by uterine movements in females, but recent studies have reported that dissociative disorders are caused as a result of trauma which can be caused during the growing years as a child.
+Initially, it was thought to be caused by uterine movements in females, but recent studies have reported that dissociative disorders are caused as a result of trauma, which can be caused during the growing years of a child.
 The trauma can be physical, emotional, or sexual.
 Hysteria can also be caused as a result of childhood abuse or parental neglect.
 The cases of the disorder are often presented in low socioeconomic groups of very high-standard societies, which fail to give attention to their children as parents.

 How Is Hysteria Diagnosed?

 Hysteria is a historical term for various disorders that are present today.
-A person with similar symptoms to hysteria when presented today is diagnosed with other psychological disorders like:
+A person with similar symptoms to hysteria, when presented today, is diagnosed with other psychological disorders like:

 • Dissociative amnesia.